ivop/cpm22-from-source/README.md

 ## Notes

-* BDOS, CCP, and DUMP are assembled with David Given's ASM reimplementation.
+* BDOS, CCP, DUMP, MLOAD, and SD are assembled with David Given's ASM reimplementation.
 The other ASM files are assembled with the ISIS-II Intel 8080/8085 Macro Assembler, v4.1, ported to C by Mark Ogden.
 * PL/M is compiled with the ISIS-II PL/M-80 Compiler v4.0, also ported to C by Mark Ogden.
 * The assembly sources which are assembled with the Intel assembler are slightly modified to be compatible.
 Changes are:
   * One mnemonic per line.